diku-dk/futhark/docs/man/futhark-test.rst

   The number of tests to run concurrently.
 Defaults to the number of (hyper-)cores available.

+--entry-point=name

+  Only run entry points with this name.

 --exclude=tag

   Do not run test cases that contain the given tag.
 Cases marked with